-Dogs must be secured by a leash held by the owner or the owner's agent when walking, and dogs must be secured by a leash which is attached to a stationary object and attended by the owner or the owner's agent when on premises or confined in a vehicle.
+Dogs must be on a leash held by a person when walking.
+Dogs must also be on a leash which is attached to a stationary object and with a person when in public or in a vehicle.
 Sidewalks and lawn extensions are public.
 Dogs should not be left tied outside stores and restaurants while the owners are inside.
 All animal control regulations (leash laws) also apply to parks.

 Waste Clean-up Penalties

-An owner can be issued a violation if a dog older than 6 months is not licensed or is not wearing a license tag.
+Dogs older than 6 months must be licensed and wearing a license tag.
+Owners may get a violation if they do not do this.
 Dog licenses can be obtained from the city clerk's office, located in Larcom City Hall, second floor.
 Call 734.794.6140 for more information.
 Please bring in paperwork from the rabies vaccination.